Fiji Institute of Pacific Health Research (FIPHR)

 Abstract Guidelines Structure

-- The maximum word limit for the abstract is 250 words.
+The maximum word limit for the abstract is 250 words.

-- Please download the abstract template and follow the format carefully.
+Please download the abstract template and follow the format carefully.

-- Your submission should be submitted in English.
+Your submission should be submitted in English.

-- Please do not include any graphics or tables.
+Please do not include any graphics or tables.

-- The submission of an abstract carries with it the obligation that it is presented at the conference by the author or, at least, by one of the co-authors.
+The submission of an abstract carries with it the obligation that it is presented at the conference by the author or, at least, by one of the co-authors.
 If this is not possible, please withdraw your abstract as early as possible.

-- By submitting an abstract, authors accept the license & copyright agreement and the rules of conduct.
+By submitting an abstract, authors accept the license & copyright agreement and the rules of conduct.

 Steps to follow for your Abstract Submission

-- After submission you will be acknowledged of the receipt of the abstract via an email within three working days.
+After submission, you will be acknowledged of the receipt of the abstract via an email within three working days.

-- For abstract submission enquiries please contact: PIHRS@fnu.ac.fj
+For abstract submission enquiries please contact: PIHRS@fnu.ac.fj

 Abstract Submission Deadline

-- Abstract submissions open on Monday 03rd April 2023
+Abstract submissions open on 28th June 2024

-- Please submit your abstract before Friday 21st July 2023
+Please submit your abstract before 23rd August 2024

 Double Blind Peer Reviewing Process

-- Your abstract will undergo a double-blind peer review by the PIHRS scientific committee within two to three weeks after its receipt.
+Your abstract will undergo a double-blind peer review by the PIHRS scientific committee within two to three weeks after its receipt.

-- Results of the abstract review will be sent to the author within four weeks of submission.
+Results of the abstract review will be sent to the author within four weeks of submission.

-- Acceptance or rejections of the paper will be sent to you with reviewer comments.
+Acceptance or rejections of the paper will be sent to you with reviewer comments.

 PIHRS Abstract Template

-2023 PIHRS Abstract Template for Oral Presentations
+2024 PIHRS Abstract Template for Oral Presentations

 Title